 So it becomes this archetypal battle of good and evil and the couple gets lost completely.

 That is absolutely it in a nutshell.
 We simply don’t do that in the collaborative process.
 Having mental health professionals on the team is a learning experience for the lawyers.
 We actually discover how to do conflict resolution instead of going to war.
 In the collaborative process, the entire team debriefs and if something didn’t go well, we figure out what could have been done more skillfully.
 And then we try to do it better the next time.
-It’s a restorative process.
+It’s a restorative process for everyone.

 As the pandemic unfolds there are going be a series of bumps in the road.
 Nobody knows really what they have financially to work with anymore in a divorce.
 Nobody knows where they’re going to be emotionally because the entire culture is changing.
 We’re in a position that I think is really unprecedented for the divorcing couple.
-And it’s a hard time to lose a home.
+And it’s a very hard time to lose a home.

 So there is a difference between a traditional divorce, which in litigation terms considers the house as a financial asset, and a collaborative divorce, which understands that the house is everybody’s primary attachment.